Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

 Follow the steps below to set up Jekyll:

 1. **Initialize the repository with Jekyll:**
+You have to initialize the repository for Jekyll.
+Jekyll is a static site generator that uses markdown to generate sites so you would be creating a `.md` file for each page.

-   - If you didn't add a README file when creating the repository, you can do so now by clicking "Add a README" on the repository main page.
+   - For a personal or organisation site, if you didn't add a README file when creating the repository, you can do so now by clicking "Add a README" on the repository main branch.
+The `README.md` file serves as your personal site/portfolio.
+You can skip this part if you are creating project pages like we are doing in this post.
+Jekyll uses `README.md` or `index.md` file as home page.
    - Create the necessary Jekyll files by clicking "Add file" > "Create new file" and then creating the neccessary files as described below.